 Why You Need A Life Planner

-As many of you know, I live with my daughter and son-in-law and little Lucas.
+As many of you know, I live with my daughter and son-in-law and my grandchildren Lucas and twins Madelyn and Aubrey.
 Life can get pretty hectic here because of our schedules.
 So when Ruth Soukup from Living Well, Spending Less announced she was creating a Life Planner I was immediately intrigued.

 So What’s In The Planner?

 First, I love the layout, design and color choices of this planner.
 It’s a happy planner and the colors and design almost scream positivity.

 What I love best about it is how the most important things about running a home are included all in one place!
 No other planner on the market does this.
 Plus, it’s organized by the month, so everything you need to reference is right at your fingertips when you need it.
 Meal planning, budgeting and the like is all together for each month.
 I thought that design piece was brilliant.
 Oh, and you can buy a planner and start whenever you want as you fill in each month as you go along.
 It doesn’t start and end on any specific date.
 I like that too!